-The holiday season brings joy, cheer and something extra special.
+The holiday season is just around the corner, and with it may come some extra days off from work (whether for yourself or your family and friends).
 While some use the extra days to stay home and relax, others pack their bags and hit the road for sightseeing and adventures.
 For the people in your life that use a wheelchair, or perhaps it’s yourself, packing right and light is helpful for getting around.
-There are a lot of factors at hand for a trip to go smoothly: planning, being prepared in cases of emergency and the right know-how will help if any delays or problems come into play.
-With these accessible vehicle road trip tips, you’ll be able to brush off surprises easier on your holiday excursion.
+There are a lot of factors at hand for a trip to go smoothly: planning, being prepared in cases of emergency, and the right know-how will help if any delays or problems come into play.
+With these accessible vehicle road trip tips, you’ll be able to more easily brush off surprises on your holiday excursion.

 Wheelchair Accessible Vehicle